The Bachelor Presents: Listen to Your Heart: Future appearances

 Chris Watson and Bri Stauss made their appearance on one episode in season sixteen of The Bachelorette, while performing on one of the dates to one of the contestants from that season.

+Rudi Gutierrez competed on the 24th season of The Voice under the name "Rudi".
+She was a member of Team Gwen and was eliminated in the Playoffs.

 Production

 In January 2020, ABC announced a straight-to-series order for a new spin-off of The Bachelor franchise titled The Bachelor Presents: Listen to Your Heart.
 The series is produced by Next Entertainment in association with Warner Horizon Television, with Mike Fleiss, Martin Hilton, Nicole Woods, Bennett Graebner, Peter Gust, Tim Warner, Louis Caric, and Peter Geist serving as executive producers, and Chris Harrison hosting.
 Filming had commenced in February 2020 prior to the COVID-19 pandemic.